AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 is not clear what the quantum description of the universe as a

-whole actually means.
-The foundations of quantum theory lie the
+foundations of quantum theory lie the process of measurement,

 Spontaneous quantum formation of the